Medically reviewed by a licensed healthcare professional. Last updated May 2026.

 The side-effect profile in the trials was the GLP-1-class profile we already know: nausea, diarrhea, and constipation as the dominant complaints, mostly during titration.
 No surprise safety signals that would derail FDA review.

-For most patients on Zepbound, Wegovy, or Mounjaro right now: no, don't wait.
+For most patients on a working injectable (Zepbound, Wegovy, Mounjaro): no, don't switch.

 The math doesn't favor it:

-• You're stable at Wegovy pill 25 mg or Rybelsus and getting limited results.
-Switching to orforglipron when it lands may produce better outcomes, but starting it from scratch is what you're really evaluating.
+• You're stable on Wegovy pill 25 mg or Rybelsus and getting limited results.
+Switching to Foundayo may produce better outcomes given the higher trial efficacy.

-For the 95% of patients who can take an injectable GLP-1 and want results now: start the medication that's already approved and proven, and consider switching only if you're not getting the results you wanted on it.
+For the patient population that can take an injectable GLP-1 and is getting results: stay on what's working.
 We covered the broader switching question in our GLP-1 microdosing guide and our stopping GLP-1s post.

 What this means for the GLP-1 market

-• Wegovy pill (Novo Nordisk's existing oral semaglutide for weight loss) gets squeezed.
-Orforglipron will outperform it on weight loss and won't have the empty-stomach restriction.
+• Wegovy pill (Novo Nordisk's oral semaglutide for weight loss) is squeezed.
+Foundayo outperforms it on weight loss and has no empty-stomach restriction.

-• Rybelsus (oral semaglutide for diabetes) becomes harder to justify.
+• Rybelsus (oral semaglutide for diabetes) is harder to justify.
 Same mechanism class, harder dosing protocol, lower efficacy.

 • Zepbound and Wegovy injectable stay dominant for the maximum-effect patient.
 Most people who want 20%+ weight loss will continue with injectables.

 • The overall GLP-1 market grows.
-Patients who refused injections enter the market for the first time.
-This is the bigger story than any specific share-shift between existing brands.
+Patients who refused injections are entering the market for the first time.
+That expansion is the bigger story than any share-shift between existing brands.

-Orforglipron isn't going to replace what you're taking.
-It's going to expand who's taking something.
-That's actually the more important commercial story.
+Foundayo isn't replacing what most patients are already taking.
+It's expanding who's taking something.
+That's the commercially important story.

 Sources